bradleywb426/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Analyzing data from US-based campagins of Kickstarters for plays to uncover trends in successful and failed campaigns

+## Overview
+Background and Purpose of Analysis

+## Analysis and Challanges
+### Analysis of Outcomes based on Launch Date
+### Analysis of Outcomes based on Goals
+## Challenges and Difficulties Encountered
+## Results
+- What are two conclusions you can draw about the Outcomes based on Launch Date?

+- What can you conclude about the Outcomes based on Goals?

+- What are some limitations of this dataset?

+- What are some other possible tables and/or graphs that we could create?

 ## Breakdown of Campaign Outcomes based on Category
 ![Parent Category Outcomes](https://user-images.githubusercontent.com/72563705/171232082-14736fc9-0bfb-445e-b041-df170e95471c.png)

-Looking at the breakdown of Kickstarter campaign outcomes in the US, we can see that "Theater" is the most numerous category with over 900 entries.
-Subsequently, "Theater" also has the most successes and failures with over 500 successful campaigns and over 300 failed campaigns.
+Looking at the breakdown of Kickstarter campaign outcomes in the US, we can see that "Theater" is the most numerous category with over 900 entries (912 to be exact).
+Subsequently, "Theater" also has the most successes and failures with over 500 successful campaigns and over 300 failed campaigns (specifically 525 and 349 respectfully).

 ![Subcategory Outcomes](https://user-images.githubusercontent.com/72563705/171234265-c14180f4-c064-4ea3-b69d-c07cee4135ac.png)
 Furthering our view into the Subcategories of "Theater" we can see that "Plays" are the most numerous, with almost 700 different campaigns.
-"Plays" also had the highest success rate of the subcategories with around 400 successes and about 60% success rate.
+"Plays" also had the highest success rate of the subcategories with around 400 successes (412 successes) and about 60% success rate (61.4% to be exact).

 ## Breakdown of Campaign Outcomes based on Launch Date
 ![Launch Date Outcomes](https://user-images.githubusercontent.com/72563705/171235532-1d4c1dd9-382d-4f6c-95a9-d50ef9bc663b.png)

 Looking at the outcomes of the campaigns based on Launch Date, we can see that the failure rate follows the same general pattern as the success rate.
-The time of the largest difference in failure rates and success rates is in the Spring, particularly the Late Spring.
+The time of the largest difference in failure rates and success rates is from the Late Spring to Summer.
+This corresponds with May to August, and the most successful months are May and June.

 ## Statistics of Goals and Pledges
 ![Goal Stats](https://user-images.githubusercontent.com/72563705/171253654-f7ecf4a9-6cc7-42fe-b23c-dad53e8b1204.png)